By Martin Chilcott, CEO of Manufacture 2030

 Only ask for what you need now.
 You are going to be tempted to collect lots of data from the get-go.
 Don’t.
 It will slow you down and lower engagement levels.
 When it comes to data, perfection is the enemy of progress.
 Build your ask over time.
 Start by demonstrating value to your suppliers with the most important data subset.
 Then, once the habit of sharing this data is in place, go back and ask for more, but always be clear as to what you are going to do with it and how it will build mutual value.

 Make it as simple as possible.
 The levels of supplier engagement fall off rapidly if collecting and calculating the data you ask for is difficult - this is particularly true for smaller and less mature suppliers who most need help and encouragement.
 There are plenty of carbon calculators on the market today.
-We built one into the Manufacture 2030 platform that mainly uses readily-at-hand utility bills and turns a basket of metrics (KWh, MWh, MJ, GJ, TJ, kcal, mmBtu, Therms) into one common, comparable carbon equivalent.
+We built one into the Manufacture 2030 platform.
+For Scope 1 and 2 calculations it mainly uses readily-at-hand utility bills and turns a basket of metrics (KWh, MWh, MJ, GJ, TJ, kcal, mmBtu, Therms) into one common, comparable carbon equivalent.
 It takes on average 30 mins to establish a site Scope 1 and 2 footprint using it.
+To calculate the suppliers' own Scope 3 Cat 1 figure, the platform also does the heavy lifting.

 ‘The Golden Rule’.
 If you intend on collecting data which shows the potential carbon and financial savings your suppliers are planning to make (e.g. from improved resource efficiency, or a change in procurement practice) then it is critical that your suppliers are confident they can keep the money they save as they become more resource efficient.
 Crawl all over your supplier’s carbon, water and waste data but don’t look at their financial savings.
 Suppliers using the Manufacture 2030 platform can see what they are likely to be saving financially through implementing their action plans (see below) but their customers can only see the the environmental resource changes.